Creative Workflows

 What is an approval workflow?

-When it comes to creative projects, keeping everything on track and up to par in terms of quality is easier said than done.
-That’s where approval workflows come in.
-Unlike a simple to-do list, an approval workflow–often used interchangeably with approval process workflow–is a structured process designed to get creative assets reviewed, adjusted and officially approved before they move forward.
+An approval workflow is a structured process designed to get creative assets reviewed, adjusted and officially approved before they move forward.
 By assigning the right reviewers, setting deadlines and ensuring feedback is gathered efficiently, teams stay organized—all while keeping projects running smoothly and on schedule.

-While they sound similar, an approval workflow has some distinct differences from a general workflow.
-A general workflow focuses on completing all project tasks in a step-by-step process, and an approval workflow is all about getting necessary sign-offs at key points in the project.
+While they sound similar, a workflow approval process has some distinct differences from a general workflow.
+A general workflow focuses on completing all project tasks in a step-by-step process, and an approval process workflow is all about getting necessary sign-offs at key points in the project.
 It’s designed to automatically route work to the right people at the right time so that decisions don’t get stuck in limbo.
 This way, approvals happen seamlessly, without endless email chains or confusion over who needs to weigh in next.

 Having a solid approval workflow in place is a game-changer for creative teams.
 It keeps everyone on the same page, helps you meet branding and quality standards, and eliminates the last-minute scramble to get sign-off.
 Whether you're a marketing team launching a campaign or a design team finalizing visuals, an approval workflow makes sure every project gets the green light without unnecessary delays.
 Plus, with tools like StreamWork, automating and managing this process has never been easier.